xSegFaultx/FlowerClassifier/README.md

 ## Structure of the network
+For this project, we will build our network using transfer learning (I haven't learned CNN at this point).
+I used a pre-trained VGG16 network as my feature extractor and 3 dense layers as the classifier that maps features to labels.
+* VGG16
+  + Since the VGG16 is pre-trained, we don't want to change the parameters in VGG16 during backpropagation.
+Therefore, we need to freeze the VGG16 network
+* Classifier
+  + Look at the structure of VGG16, the last convolutional block has output 25088 (from the max pooling layer).
+Therefore, the input layer size should be the same.
+  + We have 102 different classes in total.
+Therefore, the output layer size should be 102.
+  + For the hidden layer, I only used 1 layer of dense network with size 512.
+I started with 2 layers with size 8192 and 512 and soon found out that the training took a lot of time.
+Therefore, I deleted the layer with size 8192 to speed up the training.
+As a result, the training is faster and the final accuracy is slightly better.
+(I think this is because of reducing overfitting)
+  + For the dropout rate I chose to use 0.2 after testing various rate from 0.1 to 0.5.

 ## Traning
 * Loss function
   + According to [Pytorch Documentation](https://pytorch.org/docs/stable/nn.html#nllloss), NLLLoss is useful to train a classification problem with C classes.
 Train a classification problem with C classes is exactly what we want to do in this project, so I choose to use NLLLoss.
 Also, since I used log_softmax as my activation function, using NLLLoss is same as using crossentropy loss (which is also very useful and wildly used for training a classification problem) according to [Pytorch Documentation](https://pytorch.org/docs/stable/nn.html#crossentropyloss)